PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 The poor support for joins in document databases may or may not be a problem, depending on the application.

 If your application does use many-to-many relationships, the document model becomes less appealing.
-It’s possible to reduce the need for joins by denormalizing.
+It's possible to reduce the need for joins by denormalizing.

 ### Schema flexibility in the document model